Voting with the Graph: Stable RLAIF via Topological Consistency Maximization: Experiments

-To evaluate method robustness, we tested all approaches under four reward model prompts (P2-P5), each with a different profile of signal accuracy and consistency.
+To evaluate method robustness, we tested all approaches under four judge prompts (P2-P5), each with a different profile of accuracy and stochastic stability.

-\textbf{Prompt engineering faces a fundamental accuracy-consistency dilemma.} Our analysis reveals a strong positive correlation ($r = 0.98$) between a prompt's accuracy and its Conflict Detection Rate (CDR).
-This means more accurate prompts tend to be more logically inconsistent, creating a challenging testbed for preference learning.
+\textbf{Prompt engineering faces a fundamental accuracy-stability dilemma.} Our analysis reveals a counterintuitive positive correlation between a prompt's accuracy and its Cycle Incidence Rate (CIR).
+This occurs because more ``decisive'' prompts that avoid ties produce more pairwise judgments---including both correct signals and random errors---while ``cautious'' prompts that frequently output ties have fewer judgments to form cycles.
+Thus, higher accuracy comes at the cost of increased random noise, creating a difficult setting for preference learning.

-\textbf{Conventional methods are brittle and fail under this trade-off.} As shown in Table~\ref{tab:ablation_prompt_robustness_revised}, the performance of baselines like ELO is negatively correlated with both CDR ($r = -0.60$) and accuracy ($r = -0.43$).
-This demonstrates their inability to handle signals that are either highly conflicted or highly accurate (due to the associated conflicts), proving their unreliability in practice.
+\textbf{Conventional methods are brittle and fail under this trade-off.} As shown in Table~\ref{tab:ablation_prompt_robustness_revised}, the performance of baselines like ELO is negatively correlated with both CIR and accuracy.
+This demonstrates their inability to handle signals that are either highly noisy or highly accurate (due to the associated random errors), proving their unreliability in practice.